Suicide of Megan Meier: Reactions

 When Megan Meier's story was first reported in the St. Charles Journal, readers were concerned about the unnamed adults implicated in the hoax.
 Later, the focus was on the decision by the St. Louis Suburban Journals not to print the names of the Drews.
 In an interview, the reporter said that names had been withheld to protect the minor child in the family.
 Webloggers learned and reported the names of Lori and Gary Drew, after they found the latter in minutes.
 Media eventually revealed Lori Drew's name and published her photograph.

-Banas said he was aware of the national outrage against the Drews, which originated on the Internet in response to the Steve Pokin article in the O'Fallon Journal.
+Banas said that he was aware of the national outrage against the Drews, which originated on the Internet in response to the Steve Pokin article in the O'Fallon Journal.
 The Drews have had their home and work addresses, phone and cell phone numbers, and aerial photos of their home posted on the Internet.
-The Drews' property had also been vandalized.
+The Drews' property had additionally been vandalized.
 Banas said some of these actions against the Drews could constitute Internet stalking.

 "Because we can't prosecute somebody it certainly does not justify violating the law," Banas said.
 "We live in this country by the rule of the law."
 He described Lori Drew as "upset, cautious and guarded" when he interviewed her.
 Banas said that she felt "terrible" about Meier's death.
 A vigil was held for Meier on November 24, 2007.
 The crowd gathered in a nearby parking lot and walked past the homes of the Meiers and the Drews.
 A small piece of ground adjacent to the Drews' house was the scene of remembrances by friends of the Meiers.

 The case has caused several jurisdictions to enact or to consider legislation prohibiting harassment over the Internet.
 The Board of Aldermen for the City of Dardenne Prairie passed an ordinance on November 22, 2007, in response to the incident.
 The ordinance prohibits any harassment that utilizes an electronic medium, including the Internet, text messaging services, pagers, and similar devices.
 Violations of the ordinance are treated as misdemeanors, with fines of up to $500 and up to 90 days imprisonment.
-The city of Florissant, Missouri also passed a "Cyber Harassment" law, with other municipalities, counties, and states considering following suit.
-The state of Missouri is to revise its harassment laws in response to the case, updating them to cover harassment through computers and mobile phone messaging, and creating a new crime to cover adults 21 and over harassing children under the age of 18.
+The city of Florissant, Missouri, additionally passed a "Cyber Harassment" law, with other municipalities, counties, and states considering following suit.
+The state of Missouri is to revise its harassment laws in response to the case, updating them to cover harassment through computers and mobile phone messaging, and creating a new crime to cover adults 21 and over harassing minors under the age of 18.